-Stress, can affect many body functions.
-A little stress can keep you on our toes and help you get things done, but when stress is persistent and leaves you feeling like you can’t cope, it’s probably doing damage somewhere.
+Stress can affect many body functions.
+A little stress can keep you on our toes and help you get things done, but when stress is persistent and leaves you feeling like you can’t cope, it’s probably doing you damage.
 Stress is also a factor in many farm accidents.

 Farm life is busy, hectic and often stressful.
-Stress can be caused by everyday issues like balancing budgets, dealing with machinery breakdowns, family pressures or managing difficult farm animals.
-Bushfires, droughts and floods can be even more stressful.
+Stress can be caused by everyday issues like farm finances, machinery breakdowns, family and relationship pressures, or managing livestock.
+Extreme events like bushfires, droughts and floods can be particularly stressful.

 Everyone reacts differently to stress.
-Learn to pick up your stress triggers and have coping skills ready to use.
+Learn to recognise your stress triggers and have coping skills ready to use.

 - Talk to yourself: Instead of getting annoyed and irritable when things go wrong, tell yourself you won’t let this get to you.
 Try it, it works.
 Talk out loud—out on the farm, who’s going to hear you?

 - Talk to your friends: Chances are you’re not the only one who feels the way you do, and talking may help you find solutions you hadn’t thought of on your own.

-- Talk to a professional – if you feel you can’t cope, talk to an expert (for farm tasks as well as your own wellbeing).
+- Talk to a professional: If you feel you can’t manage, talk to an expert (for farm tasks as well as your own wellbeing).
 If there are not many services in your area, or you’d prefer something more private, there are confidential phone lines and online services you can use to support your social and emotional wellbeing.

 - Talk to your pet: They are always pleased to see you and great listeners!

 - Write a list: Sometimes thinking of all the jobs you need to do can seem overwhelming.
 Writing a list and prioritising tasks can increase your sense of control.
 Make sure you tick off items as you achieve them!

 - Don’t avoid making decisions: Stress can lead to poor decision making or—worse still—failure to make any decisions.
 Seek information and make decisions early to ensure you have options in difficult times.

-You need to look after yourself, it’s part of looking after your farm.
+- You need to look after yourself, it’s part of looking after your farming business.

 Some key things to reduce stress and improve your health include: